arashveer/swing-expense-tracker/README.md

 - As a user, I want to save my ledger data to a file.
 - As a user, I want to load my ledger data from a file.
 - As a user, when I start the app, I want to be given the option to load my data.
+- As a user, when I close the app, I want to be given the option to save my data.